Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 4. Right click on the Databases folder.
 Click 'Add new Database'
 5. Add a name and click Ok to create the database.
 6. Once the database is created, right click on your newly created databases name and select properties.
 7. The properties should display in the bottom left pane.
 Scroll and find the connection string.
-If only a few properties didplay, right click again on the database name and click refresh and then click properties again until the connection string appears.
+If only a few properties display, right click again on the database name and click refresh and then click properties again until the connection string appears.
 8. Copy the connection string and replace in the appsettings.json as shown below:
 ```json
 "ConnectionStrings": {